 Nancy and her sisters and their brother Tom were at the centre of an upper-class social set whom the press dubbed the ‘Bright Young Things’, who spent much of the 1920s and ‘30s partying.

-They included artists and writers such as the novelists Evelyn Waugh, Graham Greene, PG Wodehouse and GK Chesterton, poets John Betjeman, Rupert Graves and Hilaire Belloc, playwright and composer Noel Coward, cubist painter Georges Braque and fashion photographer Cecil Beaton; actors and dancers such as Tallulah Bankhead, Rudolph Valentino and Adele Astaire (older sister of Fred), and assorted Churchills, Mountbattens, Curzons, Guinnesses, Vanderbilts, Sitwells, Herberts, Sassoons, Ponsonbys and Sackville-Wests amongst other famous names.
+They included artists and writers such as the novelists Evelyn Waugh, Graham Greene, PG Wodehouse and GK Chesterton, poets John Betjeman, Robert Graves and Hilaire Belloc, playwright and composer Noel Coward, cubist painter Georges Braque and fashion photographer Cecil Beaton; actors and dancers such as Tallulah Bankhead, Rudolph Valentino and Adele Astaire (older sister of Fred), and assorted Churchills, Mountbattens, Curzons, Guinnesses, Vanderbilts, Sitwells, Herberts, Sassoons, Ponsonbys and Sackville-Wests amongst other famous names.

 Novelist EM Forster, who moved to Chiswick in 1939 and the artist who painted the best-known portrait of him, Dora Carrington, were both associated with this privileged clique, as was Patrick Hamilton, another novelist who lived in Chiswick in the 1920s and ‘30s.